skip-mev/connect/providers/factories/README.md

 ## Supported Provider Factories

 * **Price Feed Factory**: This factory is used to construct a set of API and Websocket oracle price feed providers that fetch price data from various sources.
+* **Market Map Factory**: This factory is used to construct a set of API oracle market providers that fetch market data from market map providers - providers that are responsible for determining the markets the oracle should be fetching prices for.